smartarch/ML-DEECo-replication-package/ml_deeco/README.md

 ##### Target for `ValueEstimate`

 The target is specified similarly to the inputs using `target()` decorator.
-A `Feature` can again be given as a parameter -- this is how classification and regression tasks are distinguished.
+A `Feature` can again be given as a parameter &ndash; this is how classification and regression tasks are distinguished.
 The feature is then used to set the appropriate number of neurons and the activation function of the last layer of the neural network and the loss function used for training (more details in [Notes to implementation](#notes-to-implementation)).

 ```py
 class Drone(Agent):